 (e)...Nuclear fusion, assuming it can generate cheap electricity, would negate the need for HMG to insulate existing UK homes to a higher standard.
 However, even if HMG wanted to go ahead, it may well be cheaper to locate new homes in a warmer climate that requires lower, and hence cheaper, construction standards, and is more appealing to a more leisure orientated society.
 Further reasons as to why we should do this, are in the 'Economic Crisis & Stimulus Plan' section of this web site.

 The one thing that most people want, no matter where in the world they live, more than anything else, is a home fit for the twenty-first century.
 HMG should instigate a project to design and factory build such bio-homes using advanced materials and techniques, for home consumption and export.
+Should they be ceramic domes or 3D printed 'traditional' zero carbon homes?

 If you look at my GTC engineering notes in the education section of this web site, you will see that they display smaller than other exercise books.
 This is because I scanned them three years later than the others, by which time I had forgotten how to do it, and omitted to write down the instructions.
 I had so many files on my computer by then, I couldn't tell one from the other because the apps don't display the file extension nor the file path.
 On top of that I had computer failings due to overheating in the July 2019 heat wave, whilst my bathroom flooded, but that's another story.
 Through trial and error I scanned the documents (JPG's), saved as reduced dpi and converted them each to a HTM and _files folders, but it took about one month, by which time I was a nervous wreck.
 HMG is proposing to train prison inmates to program.
-Well in that case they can produce this full range of apps and the operating system to run them on, then give it to the world.
+Well in that case they can produce a full range of apps and the operating system to run them on, then give it to the world.
 Whilst using it, an algorithm can analyze what the user is doing and provide hints, including offering the name and address of British companies that can help in their endeavor.
 This is modern day public relations and marketing.
 Why do we need public relations?
-Maybe then we will win the Eurovision song contest again.
+Well maybe then we will win the Eurovision song contest again.

 13 Knife crime!
 Some people might regard me as an expert on the subject, though in all honesty, I don't feel that I am any better at advising HMG than anyone else.
 Take away one weapon, such as firearms, and people will simply use something else.
 As I stated in my biography, tomahawks, flare guns, etc. As for banning hunting knives, border guards will have to look out for them, whilst gangs will simply sharpen cutlery knives.
 Yesterday it was acid, and today it's knives, tomorrow, who knows?
 How do you get rid of knives, as a potential weapon?
 Well, in prison the cutlery is all plastic.
 I'm sure that will go down well at a state banquet in Buck Place.
 As for the rest of us, I suppose we will all be relegated to the use of chopsticks, including quality restaurants in the pleasure palace of Westminster.
-So prime minister, when will the amnesty be?
+So prime minister, when will the knife amnesty be?
 And how much compensation do we get for our family heirlooms, including wedding presents?
 I'm certain that many knife crimes could be prevented if only the media would stop broadcasting these incidents.
 It serves no good purpose in doing so.
 The police could request help from the general public by sending messages to local people's mobile phones.
-These crimes could be reduced by encouraging the use of girl guides, scouts, sea and air cadets, youth clubs and school evening events.
+These crimes could be reduced by encouraging young people to take part in girl guides, scouts, sea and air cadets, youth clubs and school evening events.
 As for the creation of a crime free society, where there are no prisons, no courts and no police, not even androids, you will have to read MY Ideas section of this web site for answers.

 14 The touchy subject of anti-social behaviour needs to be addressed.
 People that repeatedly vandalize properties, fail to maintain their own home to acceptable standards, constantly drop litter or fly tip, nag people, or constantly blast music to the point where it affects others mental well being, need to be taken to task.
 During the middle ages the ducking stool was used on women who nagged.
 Since the scrapping of corporal punishment, there has been no substitute.
 My biography clearly shows that it's time that there was.
 When it comes to nagging, we had thirty years of the troubles in Northern Ireland on BBC News, and God knows how many years we'll have on Brexit.
 And during the quiet periods we'll have that wailing banshee north of Hadrian's Wall bemoaning the fact that the Scots did not vote for Brexit and that the union is a union only in the eyes of those in Westminster.
 That's what happens when people stare at spiders for too long.